When Your Son is an Alcoholic

 - You feel the urge to drink often during the day

 - Your drinking gets you in trouble—with the law, or in your relationships

 - You feel that your drinking is a problem for you

 It is best to first talk to your GP about your drinking, so that they can help you assess whether you have developed some degree of dependency on alcohol.
 If so, it is important to make lifestyle changes, as prolonged alcohol abuse can lead to serious health problems like depression, high blood pressure, heart disease, liver disease, certain cancers, and alcoholism.

 What Treatment Is Available

-Once it is determined that you need help to address your drinking, there are many options: detox programmes, community outreach, or 12-Step therapy.
-At The Edge, we explore the root causes of your issues with alcohol—especially if they are linked to struggles with depression, anxiety, trauma, or behavioural disorders.
+Once it is determined that you need help to address your drinking, there are many options: detox programmes, rehab for teenage alcohol abuse, community outreach, or 12-Step therapy.
+At The Edge rehab for teenage alcohol abuse, we explore the root causes of your issues with alcohol—especially if they are linked to struggles with depression, anxiety, trauma, or behavioural disorders.
 Through a combination of individual and group therapy, as well as high-intensity sports training, you will learn how to change your relationship with alcohol.
 In a safe and controlled environment far from any triggers, you will be free to address problems linked to your drinking and identify life changes you need to make in order to get healthy.
-Because The Edge is a residential programme, our highly qualified staff can provide you with the support you need around the clock.
+Because The Edge is a residential programme of rehab for teenage alcohol abuse, our highly qualified staff can provide you with the support you need around the clock.
 Our programme has a 96 percent completion rate.

 We understand that you are not the first person whose drinking has gotten out of hand—but we also know that the circumstances that led you to this point are unique to your situation.
 If you’re concerned that alcohol has unnecessary power in your life—call us today and let us help you get back control.